-Meeting and Interviewing Black 47's Larry Kirwan
+Meeting And Interviewing Black 47's Larry Kirwan And The Story Of How Bloggerhythms Began

-Most people do not get to meet the musicians they love the most.
-However, on the night of March 1, 2001 I got lucky.
-I met, shook hands, and interviewed Larry Kirwan, the leader and co-founder of the Irish-American band Black 47.
 This all came about in a rather odd way.
-After discovering the New York City band at a listening booth at a local Borders store I fell completely in love with their 2000 release Trouble in the Land.
+After discovering the New York City sextet at a listening booth at a local Borders store (R.I.P.)
+I fell completely in love with their 2000 release Trouble in the Land.
 Prior to that January day I only knew the band by their name.
 I knew nothing else about them.

 Later that year I was writing CD reviews for a local news website that my brother-in-law, Steve, launched with some friends.
 At year's end he asked me to submit reviews for my top five CDs of the year.
 Trouble in the Land was number one.
+He also asked me if I would be willing to interview the star of my favorite current band.

-When I received the email chain from Steve I still had enough gall to send Kirwan an email asking him for an interview when the band came to Finnegan's Wake in Philadelphia on March 1, 2001.
-To my surprise, he agreed but he also wrote, "Nice to hear from you, even if you are the ******* who says I can't sing."
+When I received the email chain back from Steve I still had enough gall to send Kirwan an email asking him for an interview when the band came to Finnegan's Wake in Philadelphia on March 1, 2001.
+To my surprise he agreed, but he also wrote, "Nice to hear from you, even if you are the ****** who says I can't sing."
 Kirwan was very gracious all during the interview and he even offered to buy me a drink.
 You can read the full interview here.

 Comments